majo44/storeon-async-router/README.md

 * allows **update** routing definition in fly (eg, when you are loading some self module lazy which should add self controlled routes).
 * **ignores** same routes navigation

 This router is implementation of idea of **state first routing**, which at first place reflects the navigation within the state, and reflection within the UI stay on application side.
 Also this library is decoupled from browser history.
 Examples of integration with browser history or UI code you can find in recipes.

+### Install
+> npm i storeon-async-router --save

+### Requirements
+* this library internally use [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController),
+so for legacy browsers and for node.js you will need to use [abortcontroller-polyfill](https://www.npmjs.com/package/abortcontroller-polyfill)

 ### Api
 - `asyncRoutingModule` - is storeon module which contains the whole logic of routing